JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/exercises.md

 The first generation must be initialized.
 Every new generation is created by applying the above rules simultaneously to every cell in the previous generations; births and deaths occur simultaneously.
 The moment when this happens is called a tick.
 Since every generation depends only on the previous one, this process is a [Markov chain](https://en.wikipedia.org/wiki/Markov_chain).

 The following few exercises will implement the Game of Life.
-We will consider finite university with periodic boundary conditions.
+We will consider finite universe with periodic boundary conditions.

 ```@raw html
 <div class = "exercise-body">